 For a small researching fee, we can pull your criminal record for you and determine if you are eligible for record clearing relief in Arizona.

-The average record sealing case in Arizona can take six months or more, depending on the case.
-The amount of time that has passed since the incident, whether the DA objects, and the details of your case can all affect the length of the process.
+Since this is a new relief for 2023, it’s unknown how long the process will take.
+There will also likely be a flood of applicants when the new law begins, likely slowing the court and DA’s processes down.
+The amount of time that has passed since the incident, availability of records, whether the DA objects, and the details of your case can also all affect the length of the process.

 The court works on cases on a first-come, first-served basis.
 We will work as quickly as possible, and we can write a letter to your employer or potential employer to inform them that we are in the process of having your record sealed.